 On a cold winter’s night, the sight of a loved one opening their front door and inviting you inside is a most pleasant one.
 Warm hugs, the smell of dinner wafting down the hallway, a glass of wine placed into your hand before you’ve even taken your shoes off – an offer to make yourself at home.
 At Christmas, these moments become all the more important as we welcome in guests both planned and unexpected for the celebrations.
-If you’re getting your home ready for the festive season, don’t overlook the hallway as an opportunity to decorate; reunions will feel all the more special with a few festive touches.
+If you’re getting your home ready for the festive season, don’t overlook the hallway as an opportunity to decorate; start as you mean to go on, with a festive theme that begins the moment you step over the threshold.
 Here, we share our tips on how to decorate a hallway for Christmas.

 Create a Welcoming Atmosphere